Learn Up: Testing for the win

 Role: Design Lead, LearnUp

 LearnUp offers job applicants pre-job training during the application process.
 Our mission is to reduce the skills gap for jobseekers while increasing retention for employers.
-Modal Madness was a project to redesign LearnUp's opt in flow.
+This article is about a project to redesign LearnUp's opt in flow.

 Understanding the Problem

 LearnUp works by integrating into a company's application process via a modal that appears after a candidate clicks to apply for a job.
 However, the modal we were using for the initial LearnUp ‘opt in’ wasn’t getting very good conversion rates.

 Only about 20% of users who were clicking ‘apply’ were opting in to LearnUp.
 Since this represented the top of a long funnel, we really needed to improve our conversation rate.

 Fortunately we had some clues about what could be going wrong.
 We conducted a few user interviews and quickly realized that many users felt our current modal looked like spam.
 They didn’t trust clicking into the modal and they weren’t sure what LearnUp was.